What is a Certified Financial Planner® (CFP®)?

 What is a fiduciary?

 Under the Employee Retirement Income Security Act (ERISA), a fiduciary is any person, company, or association that renders investment advice for a fee or other compensation with respect to the funds or property of a plan, or who has the authority to do so.
 A fiduciary exercises discretionary authority or control over the management of a plan or the management of the disposition of its assets, or has the discretionary authority or responsibility in administering a plan.
 Importantly, a fiduciary is bound to always act in the best interests of the client.
-See my complete fiduciary statement.
+See our complete fiduciary statement.

 What is your fee structure?